applejag/dinkur-statusline/README.md

 Possible colors:
-  --color auto               Means "ansi" if interactive TTY, otherwise means "none" --color none               No coloring is applied --color pango              Coloring via Pango markup --color raujonas-executor  Same as "pango", but with added "<executor.markup.true>" prefix
+  --color auto               Means "ansi" if interactive TTY, otherwise means "none" --color ansi               ANSI color-codes, for coloring in the terminal --color none               No coloring is applied --color pango              Coloring via Pango markup --color raujonas-executor  Same as "pango", but with added "<executor.markup.true>" prefix